cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

-# Exemplary cell summaries
+# Exemplary cell type populations

 ## For a dataset

-Shown is a snippet from a cell summary for a dataset in the small intestine.
-For clarity, we only show four CTs in this cell summary, all assigned by CellTypist, and we only show the top 1- Bs for the last CT (`Tuft`).
+Shown is a snippet from a cell type population for a dataset in the small intestine.
+For clarity, we only show four CTs in this cell type population, all assigned by CellTypist, and we only show the top 1- Bs for the last CT (`Tuft`).

 ```json
   {